storyblok/field-plugin/packages/cli/README.md

 # Storyblok Field Plugin CLI
 The Storyblok Field Plugin Command Line Interface provides functionality to create and deploy your field plugins in a much smoother and more intuitive way.
 Sometimes you might want to create only a single field plugin.
-At other times you might want to create and maintain multiple field plugins at once.
+At other times you might want to create and maintain multiple field plugins all in one repository.
 In both cases we have got you covered.
 The CLI supports both a single package and a monorepo setup.
 To get started, use the following command:

-## Installation
+## :electric_plug: Installation
 You can add the cli to the project dependencies by running:
 ```bash
 yarn add @storyblok/field-plugin-cli